DCotterill/DCotterill.github.io/_posts/2016-10-12-financial-independece.md

 permalink: /posts/financial-independence/
 published: false
 ---
-## Financial Independence, Early Retirement and Working for Love.

 I've always felt a little different to the majority of people in my attitude to money and spending.
 I've always been a saver from an early age, been bewildered when I see people racking up credit card debt and even felt uneasy paying the bank interest on a mortgage.
 I recently discover Mr Money Mustache, a Financial Freedom blogger who retired at 30 and now has around 50,000 visitors to his site every day!